 Examples:

-- Write a letter to the editor about voting early:
+- Write a letter to the editor about voting early: [Tier 2 – Community Impact]

 Ask for a minute at the start of a meeting to remind people to vote early on Vote Early Day.
-Share information about where people can vote early and why this election is so important.
+Share information about where people can vote early and why this election is so essential.
 Be sure to share why this election matters to you!
 By the end of the meeting, make sure that everyone has made their plan to vote using the Vote Early Day online voter tool or our print-at-home cards.
 You can find a sample script here.

 Why this celebration works: